Rey Mysterio: Personal life

 In 2018 the city of San Diego honored Gutiérrez by naming June 19 Rey Mysterio day.
 The day was picked in homage to his signature move the 619.
+He along with his son Dominik were later given the key to the city by Mayor Todd Gloria in 2025.

 Gutiérrez is known to have an extensive sword collection, including a prop sword from the 2002 film The Scorpion King.

 In 2019, Gutiérrez criticized President Donald Trump's plan to build a wall along the US-Mexico border, saying Trump was "definitely not helping" and "a wall is definitely not the solution"; he spent his childhood crossing the border from Mexico to the United States each day for school.

 He is a fervent Catholic, frequently crossing himself before his matches and bearing numerous religious tattoos on his body, most notably a cross on his chest attached to rosaries, crosses on his mask, as well as other crosses and allusions to God.

 Gutiérrez is a fan of California-based sports teams such as the Los Angeles Chargers and San Diego Padres.
 In September 2023 Gutiérrez threw out the ceremonial first pitch at a San Diego Padres game.

 Gutiérrez has been involved in numerous charitable acts throughout his career most notably with make a wish.
 In December 2024 he granted his 100th wish for the organization.
 In 2019, he started a fundraiser called "Fight4Autism" to raise money to support autistic people around the world.

 Gutiérrez is an avid fan of the UFC attending numerous events throughout the year.
 At UFC 306 he gifted Dana White one of his masks that was UFC 306 themed.

 In 2025 Gutiérrez was honored at the National Hispanic Media Coalition's Impact Awards Gala.
 He was awarded the Legend Impact Award for his "groundbreaking impact in sports entertainment and representation spanning across generations."